psidnell/ofexport2/doc/templates/README.md

 ### 2. Download:

-Download either:
+To get the required files, (in increasing order of danger) either:

-- The latest stable version: [ofexport-v2-$VERSION.zip](https://github.com/psidnell/ofexport2/archive/ofexport-v2-$VERSION.zip)
+- Download the latest stable version: [ofexport-v2-$VERSION.zip](https://github.com/psidnell/ofexport2/archive/ofexport-v2-$VERSION.zip)
-- The current development version: [master.zip](https://github.com/psidnell/ofexport2/archive/master.zip)
+- Download the current development version: [master.zip](https://github.com/psidnell/ofexport2/archive/master.zip)
+- If you want to stay on the bleeding edge, check out this git repository so you can take updates as you wish.

-Unzip this file and move/rename the root folder as you wish.
+If you downloaded a zip, unzip it and move/rename the root folder as you wish.

 For now I'm going to assume you moved and renamed it to **~/Applications/ofexport2**.

-Alternatively, if you're familiar with git you can check out this git repository - which will make updating simpler.

 ### 3. Set Execute Permission on the ofexport Shell Script ###

 On the command line type:

-    chmod +x ~/Applications/ofexport2/bin/ofexport
+    chmod +x ~/Applications/ofexport2/bin/ofexport2

 Make sure it's working by running: